 This will affect neighbors who live next to people who own chickens, bringing these structures closer to property lines.
 Chicken coops are not benign structures like utility sheds.
-With them come noise and smells.
+With them comes noise and smells.
 However, these setbacks are still more than what would be applied to detached accessory structures in most residential land use districts.

-People who want roosters on properties under 1⁄2-acre will not see relief.
-Currently, it is difficult for owners to have any chickens as pens and shelters must be 50 feet from property lines, without a variance.
 It is also worth noting here that these rules do not pre-empt deed restrictions or the covenants of an HoA, some of which prohibit keeping fowl and livestock within residential subdivisions.